logo for volleyballadvisors.com

 Conditioning for Volleyball - PERIODIZATION

-It is not difficult to categorize certain conditioning exercises you need to do for volleyball conditioning – in fact it is really easy and almost everybody can name exercises a volleyball player usually does for conditioning.
+You not supposed to focus fully on one subject only, but you focus on it more than during the other periods.
+It is not difficult to categorize certain conditioning exercises you need to do for volleyball conditioning - in fact it is really easy and almost everybody can name exercises a volleyball player usually does for conditioning.

 What makes conditioning for volleyball challenging is designing the structure of the volleyball training program – like how often a player should repeat conditioning workout and what exercises are the most beneficial to a volleyball player.

-In conditioning for volleyball it is important to understand how many times a week an athlete should do power training, jump training or how many hours an athlete takes to recover from certain exercises.
+It is extremely important to know how many hours an athlete takes to recover from certain exercises.
 Very often especially young and ambitious athletes work out TOO MUCH: they seem to think the more you do - the better conditioned athlete you become.

 Conditioning for Volleyball - OVERTRAINING

-Overtraining among athletes is very common and results that athletes are not progressing as fast as they could.
 The rest between workouts is one very important aspects in conditioning: the muscles develop and recover while they rest.
 An athlete needs rest to be in full strength to practice hard in the next session again.

-If muscles don’t get enough recovery time, an athlete can’t push hard enough in the next practice and the practice is not serving its purpose.
-An athlete needs to be able to push that 100% every time for the best development.
+If muscles don't get enough recovery time, an athlete can't push hard enough in the next practice and the practice is not serving its purpose.
+An athlete needs to be able to push that 100% every time for the best development

 Especially young athletes need advice on conditioning since they usually don’t have experience about it, for example overtraining or doing wrong exercises might actually hurt their development.